 From my design we adopted the use of rounded triangles that were inspired by the co.tribute logo as consistent background elements to add a little more co.tribute character.
-Along with I developed an icon style that included clean lines and offset fills as well as a system of representational graphics.
+Along with this I developed an icon style that included clean lines and offset fills as well as a system of representational graphics.

 One of the biggest issues with the original site was that it did not make clear what exactly co.tribute offered, and how it was relevant to potential clients.
 In order to solve this the new website had a series of Who We Serve pages, each of which targeted a different business type and explained how co.tribute could help them.

 Since I was not in charge of the copy my primary goal was help pair the message with graphics that helped to showcase how the platform works.
 Because co.tribute white labels their platform for each of their clients, each instance of the platform looks different.
-This allowed for me to create more stylized cards that showcased the co.tribute platform in a way that aligned with their brand.
+This allowed for me to create stylized cards that showcased the co.tribute platform in a way that aligned with their brand.

-Along with allowing for a streamline way to export graphics via Adobe XD.
-We were able to get user input on the messaging and images and revise the ones that were not communicating what they needed to.
+Throughout the build process we were able to get user input on the messaging and images and revise the ones that were not communicating what they needed to.

 The final part of this project was building out everything within webflow.
 I built each of the pages that I designed and the rest were built by Abisheg.
 Because of the thorough lead-up to the actual build it was a very smooth process.
 Webflow allowed us to build, test, and launch the site in a short timeframe.